ViTally Consistent: Scaling Biological Representation Learning for Cell Microscopy: Linear probing representation learning across ViT blocks

 We found that, for \phenomtwo, the best features came from intermediate block $b^* = 38$ (out of $48$) of the encoder, achieving a balanced accuracy ($0.51$) that is $8.5\%$ greater compared to its final block's output features (\autoref{fig:rxrx1}, left).
 Additionally, these features achieved $60\%$ greater accuracy than the typically used final block of MAE-L/8+~\citep{kraus2024masked}.
 We observed similar trends for ViT models pretrained on natural images.
 For example, DINO-G/14 and ViT-L/16 MAE trained on non-biological natural image data have their best features at blocks that are positioned within the first half of the encoder.
 For ViT-L/16 MAE, the performance of the best block is $27\%$ higher compared to its final block output features that are typically used for downstream tasks.
 The higher performance observed for intermediate blocks does not appear to be an intrinsic feature of the ViT architecture as an untrained ViT did not exhibit such a parabolic trend (\autoref{fig:rxrx1}, right).

 \paragraph{Anax 40-class functional gene group classification.} Biologically meaningful representation of microscopy images of genetically perturbed cells should capture functional relationships between genes, hence a simple linear probe should be able to predict functional gene groups when trained on these representations.
 We curated a small subset of 80,000 wells from RxRx3 \citep{fay2023rxrx3} to evaluate linear probes on functional group prediction.
-We also evaluated similar whole genome knockout screens with ARPE-19 and an additional population of HUVEC cells with soluble TNF-$\alpha$ added to all wells.
+We also evaluated similar whole genome knockout screens with ARPE-19 and an additional population of HUVEC cells with soluble TNF$\alpha$ added to all wells.
 We manually curated Anax, a set of 40 functionally-diverse gene groups containing 348 genes, with details provided in (\S~\ref{sec:anax_groups}).
 Examples of groups include major protein complexes (e.g. proteasome, ribosome-small/large), metabolic pathways (e.g. Krebs cycle) and signaling pathways (e.g. calcium signaling) (\autoref{fig:anax_vis}).
 These groups span broad biological processes that are conserved across cell types -- linear separability of these groups would likely indicate that representations are biologically meaningful regardless of cell type.

 As shown in \autoref{fig:anax_huvec}, \phenomtwo significantly outperforms other models in Anax group linear probe classification.
-The best representations once again are obtained from an intermediate block, achieving a balanced accuracy ($0.32$) that is $5\%$ greater compared to its final block's output features.
+The best representations once again are obtained from an intermediate block, achieving a balanced accuracy ($0.32$) that is $5\%$ greater compared to its final block.
 We observed similar trends for ViT models pretrained on natural images and representations computed from microscopy images of other cell types/conditions (\S~\ref{sec:anaxapp}, \autoref{fig:anax_celltypes}).

 In \autoref{fig:correlations}, we observe that performance on this novel linear probing task correlates strongly with downstream whole-genome benchmarks across all models (\autoref{table:bmdbpertcon}), whether they are trained on microscopy data or natural images, achieving an overall rank correlation $\rho=0.97$ with whole-genome StringDB recall and $\rho = 0.91$ with whole-genome replicate consistency.
 This strong correlation is crucial as it allows us to trim our model to the block with the best linear probe performance as a way to improve the quality of our representations for the whole-genome (\autoref{table:bmdbpertcon}).